Mathematics and Design for Young Children

 One event of initiative, engagement and intentionality—commented upon, recorded, and shared with the community—becomes a model of discovery not only supporting the inventiveness of this one child but also marking this community of children as the clever beings they are.
 Being tricky, after all, is what we do at school.

-An event when captured and reviewed from a mathematical and design perspective stimulates connections to pattern, symbols, sequences, and so on, changing expectations in approaching a pile of plain old wood blocks.
-Relational spaces make connections more likely among the children.
-I use a special time of the day, which I call workstations, adding energy to the mathematic discoveries.
-In group times I offer simple demonstrations, like counting visible buttons on clothes or graphing flavors of ice cream or playing The Hand Game.
+In large group time I offer simple demonstrations, like counting visible buttons on clothes or graphing flavors of ice cream or playing The Hand Game.
 Since all the children know the games from those shared times, they bring attentiveness to mathematics in their play, enabling freer communication and cooperation among children, connecting with others who may not necessarily be best friends.
-These integrated free times and group times build the culture of the school.

 Returning to the image of the four blocks and the numbered list of events above, would you say the educators in this setting taught mathematics?